Theta-Limited/OpenAthenaAndroid/README.md

 To being, tap the '🖼' button to select and load a drone image.

-This app is compatible with images taken by select models of DJI, Skydio, Autel, Parrot, and Teal aircraft models.
-The drone's position and its camera's orientation are automatically extracted from the image metadata.
+This app is compatible with images taken by most DJI, Skydio, Autel, Parrot, and Teal drone models.
+The drone's position and its camera's orientation are automatically extracted from image EXIF and XMP metadata.

 OpenAthena will automatically select and/or download a Digital Elevation Model (DEM) for the area around where your selected drone image was taken.